murrayo/yaspe/README.md

   -p, --png             Create png files of metrics.
 Instead of html -s, --system          Output system overview.
   -d DISK_LIST [DISK_LIST ...], --disk_list DISK_LIST [DISK_LIST ...]
-                        List of disks, if not entered all are processed

-Be safe, "quote the path"
+                        List of disks, if not entered all are processed.
+No commas or quotes, e.g. -d dm-0 dm-1 Be safe, "quote the path"
 ```